learn-co-curriculum/phase-1-delaying-code-execution/README.md

 ## Introduction

 One of the things JavaScript enables us to do is to provide dynamic content in web pages when the page loads.
-The page's HTML basically provides a framework within which the content will be populated by JavaScript code.
+The page's HTML provides a framework within which the content will be populated by JavaScript code.
 In order for this to work, however, the HTML "framework" (the DOM) must be fully loaded so that the script can access the elements and update their content.
 Trying to manipulate the DOM before the page fully loads can lead to problems.

 In this lesson, we'll go over some options for controlling the timing of code execution to ensure our code runs correctly.